sophiet18/android-dice/README.md

 **random()** function is super useful and takes anything from an integer to items on a list ~

-🎉�Celebrating small milestones - still ecstatic that I successfully challenged myself and completed the practices by not only adding an extra dice but one that displayed different results
+🎉Celebrating small milestones - still ecstatic that I successfully challenged myself and completed the practices by not only adding an extra dice but one that displayed different results